by Doc Quantum

 Not long before the Crisis, at his brother’s funeral, Happy finally revealed the entire truth to Ray.
 It wasn’t exactly a pleasant reunion.
 Ray had lived his entire life as the Night Boy, unable to leave his house or even see the sun for almost all of his life until now.
 Somehow Happy had convinced his son to come with him to Earth-Two when the Crisis hit.
 He was afraid that it could have been the end of life as he knew it, and he didn’t want to die never having had a chance to make things right with his son.

 Now that the Crisis was over, the situation between he and his son hadn’t exactly taken any turn for the better, but at least he had hooked Ray up with some really good kids in Infinity, Inc. That was one of many things Earth-Two could offer him that Earth-X couldn’t.
-Ray could have become a hero on Earth-X as well, he supposed, but Happy knew his son needed to be with people like himself — children of golden age heroes who were now heroes themselves.
+Young Ray could have become a hero on Earth-X as well, he supposed, but Happy knew his son needed to be with his own kind — children of golden age heroes who were now heroes themselves.

 Happy Terrill stopped his reminiscing.
 A thought passed through his mind.
 What now?